Cosmo-Tech/cosmotech-api-csharp-client/docs/ScenariorunApi.md

 <a name="getscenarioruns"></a>
 # **GetScenarioRuns**
-> List&lt;ScenarioRun&gt; GetScenarioRuns (string organizationId, string workspaceId, string scenarioId)
+> List&lt;ScenarioRun&gt; GetScenarioRuns (string organizationId, string workspaceId, string scenarioId, int? page = null, int? size = null)

 get the list of ScenarioRuns for the Scenario